-modelling are a useful tool to help us and our clients make asset allocation decisions.
-Our core ALM tool, "SOFIA", is a stochastic-based, quantitative investment strategy model which incorporates market leading Moody's Analytics (formerly Barrie & Hibbert) economic scenarios and risk analytics software.
+SOFIA: To this end, we believe Asset Liability Models ("ALM") for investment return modelling are a useful tool to help us and our clients make asset allocation decisions.
+Our core ALM tool, "SOFIA", is a stochastic-based, quantitative investment strategy model which incorporates market leading Moody's Analytics economic scenarios and risk analytics software.

 We also use the following tool, to assess our clients' investment risks.
-Our Duration Solutions Model (DSM), which is used by Isio's LDI structuring team, can be used to ensure the client's LDI hedge remains in line with the hedge objective, used alongside Nova and SOFIA for client investment strategy modelling.
+Our Duration Solutions Model (DSM), which is used by Isio's LDI structuring team, to ensure the client's LDI hedge remains in line with the hedge objective, used alongside Nova and SOFIA for client investment strategy modelling.